Mortgages

 How to apply for a mortgage in Saudi Arabia

-To apply for a mortgage, you will first need a letter of approval from the government.
-You can only buy the home you are going to live in yourself, as foreign workers are only allowed one letter of approval.
+Foreign buyers may also need a letter of approval from the government.
+As you can only buy the home you are going to live in yourself, you can only allowed one letter of approval if you are a foreign worker.

-Mortgage application fees in Saudi Arabia can quickly add up.
-Therefore, it can be useful to shop around or take advice from a broker to see if you can find a better deal.
+Some lenders may charge a valuation fee if there is an appraisal to determine the property value.
+There may also be charges for early mortgage repayments.
+As fees can vary slightly between providers, it can be useful to shop around or take advice from a broker to see if you can find a better deal.

 All-risk and specified perils are the two main types of home insurance policies in Saudi Arabia.